Test Me and See

 I am not afraid.

 Once my feet got too cold to continue, I made my way over to the patio to warm my toes around the fire pit.
-With the final moments of sunlight dimming behind the mountain, the Spirit reminded me of how far I have come.
+With the final moments of sunlight dimming behind the mountain, the Spirit reminded me of how far I have come in the battle with my fears.

 It was last summer that I started painting my prayers in the nude at the base of Mt.
 Shavano, when I had begun practicing vulnerability through nakedness.
 I remember how hard it was for me to be outside, exposed ot the elements.
 Despite no one being around, I remember feeling so much fear that someone would see me, that they would criticize my body and my brazenness.

-You don’t need to skydive, walk around naked, or travel solo to learn how to overcome your fears.
+You don’t need to skydive, paint naked, or travel solo to learn how to overcome your fears.
 Sometimes the journey of trust requires us to simply take our shoes off and walk through the clover, looking up.

 What does walking in trust look like in this season of your life?